Psychosocial Support & Special Needs

 The United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) defines disabled or special needs persons as “those who have long-term physical, mental, intellectual or sensory impairments which in interaction with various barriers may hinder their full and effective participation in society on an equal basis with others.
 Children with special needs face countless challenges in obtaining an ideal alternative care solution.
 Many of them end up with institutions for various reasons, which is an extremely disadvantageous situation for them to be in.

 Family poverty, stigma, discrimination, social exclusion, and lack of community resources and services for children and families with special needs all play a role in leading children to institutionalization.
-Parents of special needs children are often not involved in the decision to institutionalize their child, and in some cases and depending on their community of origin, some healthcare staff encourage parents to place their child in an institution.
+Parents of special needs children are often not involved in the decision to institutionalize their child, and in some cases and depending on their community, some healthcare staff encourage parents to place their child in an institution.
 Parents sometimes do not have the resources to properly provide for their children and become desperate — placing them in institutions.
 When a child has a psychosocial disability, the situation becomes much more difficult to understand, and many parents feel as though they have no choice but to place their child in an institution.
 This is because children with psychosocial disabilities need a range of services and support in order to live their lives, and parents require financial assistance to support their child’s needs and often don’t have the facilities or education to understand the needs of children.
-Society’s approach to children with disabilities isn’t also very positive, as these children are often viewed as not “normal” and in need of “fixing”.
-Children with disabilities are often looked upon as inferior and judged based on the capabilities they lack rather than by the capabilities they do have.
 The human rights approach to children with disabilities puts emphasis on removing the barriers that prevent the full inclusion of such children, and their families, so they can be free of the harms of institutionalization in their futures.

 The best place for a child to grow up is within a family.
 However, with the stigma around special needs children, it is commonly believed that institutions are a better home for them.
 This is almost never true, and growing up within a family is, in fact, equally as important for children with special needs because institutional environments perpetuate much more harm than good.
 According to the World Health Organization (WHO), institutional environments act as facilitators of violence and neglect for children with disabilities in many ways.
 Many institutions for children around the world are neither registered nor licensed to provide the expertise necessary for special needs children.
 The lack of registration also makes it almost impossible to monitor the work of these institutions and the children being affected by them.
 In addition, many institutions are overcrowded, have small rooms and wards, provide little contact between staff and children, thus creating an environment that is more abusive than caring.